Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Federated Early Exit Networks for CISs

-Note that the transmission rate $\transrate_{i} $ has an upper bound defined by the network budget (e.g., latency and bandwidth), which we denote $\maxtransrate_{i}$.
-We assume that each node has access to its $\maxtransrate_i$ and an estimate on its arrival rate $\requestrate_i$.
-In addition, every node $i$ can rank samples according to their difficulty w.r.t some criterion~\cite{teerapittayanon2016branchynet, DBLP:conf/iclr/HuangCLWMW18,kaya2019shallow}, and it can select the $f_i$ fraction of its easiest samples to be served locally.
-Let $\mathcal{D}^s_i$ denote the data distribution of these served samples at node $i$.
+The transfer rate $\transrate_{i}$ is constrained by an upper limit $\maxtransrate_{i}$, determined by the network's upstream bandwidth or the target inference delays.
+Each node is aware of its maximum transfer rate $\maxtransrate_i$ and an estimate of its local arrival rate $\requestrate_i$.
+Furthermore, nodes rank incoming samples by difficulty, allowing them to select the fraction $f_i$ of most favorable samples to serve locally~\cite{teerapittayanon2016branchynet, DBLP:conf/iclr/HuangCLWMW18,kaya2019shallow}.
+The data distribution of these served samples at node $i$ is $\mathcal{D}^s_i$.

-\paragraph{Training objective for CIS.} To provide the best service in a CIS, one would expect that the final deployed models maximize the total inference quality, i.e., minimize the loss of all the \emph{served} samples over all the nodes.
-With this objective in mind, we formalize the first \emph{inference-aware} training framework for a CIS using an EEN, where the aim is to solve the following optimization problem w.r.t. the model parameters $\ww$ and the serving fraction $\{\fraction_i, \forall i\in \setnodes\}$.
+\paragraph{Training objective for CISs.} The primary goal of training in a CIS is to minimize the total loss across all served samples throughout the network, maximizing inference quality.
+We formalize this objective as the first \emph{inference-aware} training framework for CISs using EENs, where the optimization problem is defined over the model parameters $\ww\in \mathcal{W}$ and the serving fractions $\{\fraction_i\}$ for each node:

-Existing works~\cite{teerapittayanon2016branchynet, bacca_distributed, zeng2019boomerang} demonstrate that usually early exits later in the network result in better accuracy performance on the inference data.
-Based on this observation, in order to ensure the best quality of inference, smaller nodes are inclined to offload as many requests as possible to their parent nodes, thereby saturating the network budget condition~\eqref{eq:network_budget}.
-A contradiction illustrates this point: suppose in the optimal solution of $\optimprob_1$, there exists a node with $\fraction^*_i$ s.t. $\transrate_i < \maxtransrate_i$.
-By decreasing $\fraction^*_i$ to a value that makes $\transrate_i=\maxtransrate_i$ and adjusting $f^*_j$ s.t. the parent node $j$ serves these additional requests locally, we achieve another feasible solution to $\optimprob_1$ with a smaller loss.
+Building on existing research that shows deeper early exits typically yield higher inference accuracy~\cite{teerapittayanon2016branchynet, zeng2019boomerang, bacca_distributed}, we observe that smaller nodes should prioritize offloading requests to their parent nodes.\footnote{We illustrate this point by contradiction: suppose in the optimal solution of $\optimprob_1$, there exists a node with $\fraction^*_i > 0$ and $\transrate_i < \maxtransrate_i$.
+By decreasing $\fraction^*_i$ to $0$ or to a value that makes $\transrate_i=\maxtransrate_i$ and adjusting $f^*_j$ s.t. parent node $j$ serves these additional requests locally, we achieve another feasible solution to $\optimprob_1$ with a smaller loss.} This allows us to simplify the optimization problem $\optimprob_1$ by restricting the search space to strategies that prioritize offloading, resulting in an equivalent optimization problem, $\optimprob_2$, which focuses on minimizing losses at early exits:

-Therefore, we can limit the search space to such strategies, and obtain the following simplified \emph{equivalent} optimization problem: